Temp Mail Logo

 test@mailinator.com

-Known disposable email provider — has MX records but flagged as temporary inbox service.
+Known disposable email provider.
+Has MX records but flagged as temporary inbox service.

 MX ✓SPF ✓Disposable ✗